fazza-abiyyu/Simple-React-Chat-with-Theme-Switching/Readme.md

    The backend is built with Flask, handling user authentication (JWT-based), chat interactions (via Gemini AI), and managing user preferences.

 3. **Database (MongoDB):**
-   MongoDB is used to store user information and preferences (light or dark theme).
+   MongoDB is used to store user information and preferences.

 4. **Gemini AI API:**
    The chatbot's AI functionality is powered by the Gemini AI API, which processes user inputs and responds with relevant data.